doncandela/mgah/mgah.md

 (b) **by using a GPU** which is a highly-parallel computational device which however does not directly run Python code (or C++ code, for that matter, although a specialized hybrid language called [CUDA C++](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) is often used to program GPUs).

 For case (a) the individual, simultaneously-executing copies of a Python program can each take advantage of packages like Numpy and SciPy, providing parallel speedup in addition to that provided by such packages.
-Conversely for case (b) packages like Numpy and SciPy are **replaced** by GPU-aware packages like CuPy and PyTorch.
+For this approach, you need to figure out how to split your problem into many pieces that can profitably run in parallel, how the pieces will be set up, controlled, and communicate with each other, etc.

+ Conversely for case (b) a  **GPU-aware Python package** like CuPy, PyTorch, or PyCUDA can be installed.
+The first two of these completely take care of parallelization in a manner transparent to the Python programmer, who however must keep track of which objects are on the GPU and which are on the CPU - a relatively simple thing.

 it is important to distinguish between **multithreading** and **multiprocessing**: